 - Human resource management

 With a master's degree in conflict management, students can seek a number of conflict management positions with businesses that utilize human resources, negotiations and employee relations to reach long- and short-term business objectives.
 Students can become business consultants for nonprofit organizations, corporations and private businesses.
 Most conflict management positions require professional to work directly with human resources or management members, making business communication an integral responsibility.
 Typical career options include:

 For advanced research or postsecondary teaching positions, conflict management professionals can seek a Ph.D. in business administration or management.
 Professionals can also seek membership and continuing education opportunities with conflict management associations such as the International Association for Conflict Management and the Association for Conflict Resolution.

 Related to Master Degree Programs in Conflict Management

 Research master's degrees in business administration with a concentration in negotiation and conflict management.
 Get...

 Conflict managers work in mediation, arbitration and conciliation to find resolutions between disputing parties without having...

-Conflict management programs are available at a variety of levels, granting undergraduate certificates, bachelor's degrees,...
+Conflict management involves the resolution of disputes.
+Conflict management programs are available at a variety of levels,...

 Students interested in studying healthcare management in Charlotte, NC, have many schools to choose from.
 Read about the top...